Does Your Cat Really Need to Go Grain-Free?

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-While I didn’t have the opportunity to join a debate team in college, there’s enough room for debate on this topic that after writing about it, I have a feeling I’ll have had my fill.
-When beginning to write about grain-free cat food, I didn’t have a clue as to whether a grain-free diet was actually good for cats.
-I might have had a very vague notion that grain-free food contained more meat, and therefore had more of what my cat wanted to eat, but I wasn’t confident in that assessment, either.
+When I started to write about grain-free cat food, I didn’t have a clue as to whether a grain-free diet was actually good for cats.
+I might have had a very vague notion that grain-free food contained more meat, and therefore had more of what my cat wanted to eat.
+But I wasn’t confident in that assessment, either.